4realwilly/4realwilly/PRIVACY.md

 # Privacy Policy

-Last updated: September 29, 2024
+Last updated: February 21, 2025

 This Privacy Policy describes how I collect, use, and protect your personal information when you access or use this repository.